 Over the past year, online and iPhone applications have begun to increase users’ familiarity with micropayments.
 Also, the gaming world has had success with in-game micropayments, which may indicate the potential of motivations other than convenience—namely, reputation.
 Potentially, if micropayments were linked to other motivations such as reputation, they might become more valuable for users and publishers alike.
 For example, a “thumbs up” vote for a story tied to a small user cost could increase the quality of ratings.

 Many new ventures are planning to test micropayments in journalism across a wide array of news sites, although nothing has proven successful yet.
 The Missouri School of Journalism has been promoting The Information Valet Project.
 Steven Brill, Gordon Crovitz (former Wall Street Journal publisher), and Leo Hindery have started Journalism Online.
-Kachingle ther examples.
+Kachingle is another examples.
 PayChoice has created a Vendor Relationship Management (the reciprocal of Customer Relationship Management system) that enables micropayments across a wide array of news sites.

 Non-profit publishers have also utilized micro-fundraising from small individual donors who believe in their social mission.
 Both Mother Jones and AlterNet saw a rise in small individual donations in 2008, which represented 11 and 14% respectively of their overall revenue.
 For MotherJones, 9% of their paid print subscribers donated last year, which indicates that there was a large group of readers who recognize the value of Mother Jones’s work beyond what they paid for the content itself.